-In 2016, Zeitz became connected to Environmental Progress, an organization run by journalist Michael Shellenberger, who spoke out in favor of the Diablo Canyon Power Plant.
+In 2016, Zeitz became connected to Environmental Progress, an organization then-run by journalist Michael Shellenberger, whom approved of the Diablo Canyon Power Plant.
 At one of the organization’s events, Zeitz met up with Hoff, and the two began to coordinate with local businesses, unions, and non-profits to support the power plant.
-On Earth Day, they formed Mothers for Nuclear to continue their efforts and expand into broader nuclear power advocacy throughout the United States and internationally.
-11 PG&E was aware of their activism and permitted it, though the company did not explicitly endorse Zeitz and Hoff’s views.
-1213
+On Earth Day that year, they formed Mothers for Nuclear to continue advocating for saving the plant as well as promoting nuclear energy as a clean source of fuel.
+9 7 8

-In 2018, the California legislature voted to begin shutting down Diablo Canyon Power Plant in 2024.
-Mothers for Nuclear hopes to reverse the state’s decision.
-1617
+In 2018, the California legislature voted to begin shutting down Diablo Canyon Power Plant by 2024.
+5 9 However, as of August 2025, Diablo Canyon is still operational.
+10

 References